'Rangers need to rewrite recent history to halt marauding Celtic'

 When you go through the recent history of games between Celtic and Rangers, a few curious things jump out and hit you square between the eyes.

-Number one: Carl Starfelt, the Celtic centre-half, has scored as many goals against Celtic in the last two seasons as Alfredo Morelos and Ryan Kent.
+Number one: Carl Starfelt, the Celtic centre-half, has scored as many goals against Celtic in the past two seasons as Alfredo Morelos and Ryan Kent.

 Number two: In the Ange Postecoglou seasons, Rangers defender Filip Helander - who hasn't played for the club in more than a year - still has as many goals against Celtic than any Rangers midfielder or striker.

-Number three: Kyogo Furuhashi has scored five goals in his last three games against Rangers, which is more than Morelos has scored in six seasons of games against Celtic.
+Number three: Kyogo Furuhashi has scored five goals in his past three games against Rangers, which is more than Morelos has scored in six seasons of games against Celtic.

-Number four: Across the span of the last two seasons, no Rangers player has scored more than once from open play in the derby, while four Celtic players have done so.
+Number four: Across the span of the past two seasons, no Rangers player has scored more than once from open play in the derby, while four Celtic players have done so.

 As they head into a Scottish Cup semi-final on Sunday, Rangers fans could be excused for thinking that, when it comes to games against Celtic, they've been living their lives on a loop for a chunk of these past two seasons.

-Since Postecoglou fetched-up in Glasgow, it's not just the matches Rangers have lost and the goals they've conceded against the marauders in green and white that gives the fixture the look of a recurring nightmare for Ibrox folk, it's the type of goal they've conceded and the mind-altering similarity of so many of them.
+Since Postecoglou arrived in Glasgow, it's not just the matches Rangers have lost and the goals they've conceded against the marauders in green and white that gives the fixture the look of a recurring nightmare for Ibrox folk, it's the type of goal they've conceded and the mind-altering similarity of so many of them.

 They've been consistently exploited down the right and left of their defence with sleepy defenders caught napping by alert attackers.
 There's been errors from goalkeepers and centre-halves and dangerous finishers left free to fire on goal in the penalty box.
 Celtic's speed of thought and speed of movement has been mostly too much for Rangers.